Code-Institute-Submissions/thetherapypractice/README.md

 ## Wireframes: 🔧
-I built the wireframes for this project using <a href="https://balsamiq.com/">Balsamiq mockups</a>
+I built the wireframes for this project using <a href="https://balsamiq.com/">Balsamiq mockups</a>.
+Initially i wrote out, each section of the project/ website and what would be on the page.
+However, it was tough for me to visualise the slighlty different sizing of everything as it moved from desktop through to mobile and thats where Balsamiq wireframes, became very useful.
+View my wireframes <a href="https://github.com/mayasaffron/thetherapypractice/tree/master/assets/wireframes">here.</a>